TURING SCHEME APPLICATION PROCESS AND DOCUMENTS REQUIRED FOR PAYMENTS

 1. Apply for your placement through the activity area that supports your international activity

 The *Activity Leads from each of the activity areas will forward the placement details of eligible and selected participants to the Turing team.
-Application forms will be sent out to participants’ Leeds email account.
-It is the responsibility of the student to submit the application form by the given deadline.
-Students will have an opportunity to declare eligibility for the Underrepresented Background grant on the form (if applicable).
+Application forms will be sent out to participants’ Leeds email accounts.
+It is the student's responsibility to submit the application form by the given deadline.
+Students will have an opportunity to declare eligibility for the Underrepresented Backgrounds Grant on the form (if applicable).

 Please note that funding is limited.
 If there are more applicants than funding available, you will receive further information about the selection process from the relevant Activity Lead.

 *Activity Leads manage your activity area.
-There are 6 activity areas funded by the Turing Scheme: Study Abroad, Work Placements, Postgraduate Research, Volunteering, Summer Schools and Medical Electives.
+There are 6 activity areas funded by the Turing Scheme in the 2024-25 academic year: Study Abroad, Work Placements, Postgraduate Research, Experiential Learning, Summer Schools and Medical Electives.
 The contact details of each Activity Lead can be found at the bottom of this webpage.

 1. Complete the risk assessment process relevant for your international activity